jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

 ### 13 Board may recognise practical experience in certain cases
-(1) The Board may decide that the applicant should be registered fully if— (a) he or she has neither a recognised New Zealand qualification nor an overseas qualification equivalent to a recognised New Zealand qualification; but
+(1) The Board may decide that the applicant should be registered fully if— (a) the applicant has neither a prescribed qualification nor an overseas qualification equivalent to a prescribed qualification; but
   (b) the Board is satisfied that—
-    (i) his or her practical experience in practising as a social worker in New Zealand is enough to compensate for the lack of such a qualification; and
+    (i) the applicant’s practical experience in practising as a social worker in New Zealand is enough to compensate for the lack of such a qualification; and
-    (ii) his or her competence to practise as a social worker has been found satisfactory under Part 3; and (iii) he or she is a fit and proper person to practise as a social worker; and (iv) that (whether as a result of his or her satisfactory completion of a course or courses of training, or because his or her practical experience in practising as a social worker in New Zealand is enough to compensate for not having completed such a course) he or she—
+    (ii) the applicant’s competence to practise as a social worker has been found satisfactory under Part 3; and (iii) the applicant is a fit and proper person to practise as a social worker; and (iv) that (whether as a result of the applicant’s satisfactory completion of a course or courses of training, or because the applicant’s practical experience in practising as a social worker in New Zealand is enough to compensate for not having completed such a course) the applicant—
-      (A) is competent to practise as a social worker with Māori; and (B) is competent to practise as a social worker with different ethnic and cultural groups in New Zealand.
+      (A) is competent to practise as a social worker with Māori; and (B) is competent to practise as a social worker with various ethnic and cultural groups in New Zealand.
-(2) Subsection (1) overrides section 12.
+(2) Subsection (1) overrides section 8F.

 ### 14 Criteria for provisional registration
 The Board must decide that the applicant should be registered provisionally if satisfied—